Strengthen your immune system: Expert tips for staying healthy year round

 She adds that fruits, leafy green vegetables, brightly colored vegetables, fish, lean poultry and beef all help to support the immune system.

 Getting enough vitamin D is a little more challenging.
 “Only small amounts are available in dairy products and eggs, so vitamin D supplements are generally recommended,” Carrie said.
-Adult doses are 600 to 800 mg daily, but higher doses may be needed during the winter.
+Adult doses are 600 to 800 mg daily, but higher doses may be needed depending on the individual or limited sun exposure.
+Always consult a healthcare provider before increasing your dose.

 It’s not all about good foods, however.
 “Just as we have immune-boosting foods, we also have immune-destroying foods,” Carrie explained.
 Foods that may damage the immune system include convenience foods, processed foods, sugars and alcohol.